 - The latch should move to the second position with only slight pressure applied to the entry door.
 Upper and lower latches should be evenly timed.
 Press on the entry door to check for further movement. - The entry handle should operate with little effort to open the entry door.
 Excess pressure indicates the bolts are set too far back. - With a box wrench or socket, loosen the movable strike bolt.
 Adjust in small increments.
 Tighten the bolt firmly after making adjustments.
-Bolts should have slight up and down movement for vibration control in travel.

-• Spray silicone on a 1" sponge paint brush then brush door gasket to eliminate squeaks during travel.
+Bolts should have slight up and down movement for vibration control in travel. - Test the operation of the dead bolt lock to ensure proper functions. - Spray silicone on a 1" sponge paint brush then brush door gasket to eliminate squeaks during travel.